Integrating Complex Covariate Transformations in Generalized Additive Models: Computational details

 If $\tilde{s}$ is a linear combination, then all derivatives of order higher than 1 are zero, and the gradient is simply the matrix of inner covariates, i.e., $\pdif{\tilde{s}(\bf x)}{\bm a} = \bf x$.
 For the remainder of this section, we will focus on the case where $\tilde{s}$ is an adaptive exponential smoothing or a multivariate kernel smoothing.
-In Section~\ref{app:scaling_penalty}, the centred and scaled nested effect is defined as: